 Be sure to use painter’s blue tape, which can be applied up to a week ahead.
-It’s available at home centres and paint stores, and it’s designed to help you mask precisely using the adjacent surface as a guide.
+It’s available at home centers and paint stores, and it’s designed to help you mask precisely using the adjacent surface as a guide.

 After you apply painter’s tape, make sure to press down the edge to seal it.
-Otherwise paint is sure to seep under the edge of the tape.
+Otherwise, paint is sure to seep under the edge of the tape.
 A flexible putty knife works great.
 Start at one end of your tape run and pull the blade along the tape while applying downward pressure.
 Tilt the putty knife blade slightly so you’re applying pressure right along the edge of the tape.

 Remove tape immediately after painting, before the wall dries, so you don’t peel off any paint with it.

 Step 3: Prime the walls.

 All new plaster board should be sealed with a suitable primer.
 Using a primer will help bind back the existing coat and make a sound surface for your final coats.

 It’s a common myth that walls that have been painted many times don’t need to be primed.
 In fact, primer helps maximize the sheen and coverage of paint and gives the finish coat a more uniform appearance.

 Brush on paint around trim and in the corners of walls, where your roller can’t reach, with a two-inch angled brush.
 Extend out two to three inches from windows, doors, and moldings.